redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Set up the Person Router

-Our routes need a place to live.
-That place is a `Router`.
-Create a file in the `routers` folder called `person-router.js` and import both `Router` from Express and the `personRepository` we defined in `person.js`:

 Let's create a truly RESTful API with the CRUD operations mapping to PUT, GET, POST, and DELETE respectively.
 We're going to do this using [Express Routers](https://expressjs.com/en/4x/api.html#router) as this makes our code nice and tidy.
-So, create a file called `person-router.js` in the `routers` folder.
-Then import `Router` from Express and import the `personRepository` that we defined in `person.js`.
-Oh, and create and export a `Router`:
+Create a file called `person-router.js` in the `routers` folder and in it import `Router` from Express and `personRepository` from `person.js`.
+Then create and export a `Router`:

 ```javascript
 import { Router } from 'express'